whizzzkid/instagram-proxy-api/README.md

 ### Nov 12, 2017: Experimental workround seems effective.
 The workaround implemented by hacking the GQL queries seems effective.
 The proxy has been running smooth, so I proted the old endpoints to utilize this.
 It's undertstandable that this will take twice as longer.
 But again, it works!

+### Nov 14, 2017: Enabling `undefined` referrers for user testing.
+Since, IG disable `/media` urls, undefined referrers will be enabled for a while for perople to test this out.

 ## Issues & Pull Requests

 All contributers are welcome, feel free to report issues and send PRs